 §5.1.
 Three points to note, and in this case the length of each one of the three notations is deliberately restricted to the length of one single paragraph:

 §5.1C.
-Further along in a nearby hall is the statue of a girl named Phrasikleia.
-This statue was buried sometime between 530 and 510 BCE or so, evidently to protect it from destruction or defacement at the hands of her aristocratic family’s political enemies.
+Further along in a nearby hall is the statue of a girl named Phrasikleia, standing on a base that bears an inscription that tells about the statue.
+Evidently, the statue and its base were once markers of a tomb.
+This statue was buried sometime between 530 and 510 BCE or so, evidently to protect it from destruction or defacement by political enemies of the girl’s aristocratic family.
 The base of the statue, adorning a tomb, was not buried but survived independently; the left side of the base is inscribed with the name of the sculptor: Aristion of Paros.
 The statue, once it was buried and thus hidden away, remained undetected for some 2,500 years, until it was finally unearthed in 1972 at a place called Merenda outside the city of Athens.
 Reunited with its base at the Museum, this statue (inv. no. 4889) represents one of the most exquisite pieces of archaic art, and it preserves most aspects of the artistry that went into its creation, including a wide range of colors and mixed colors.
-The inscription on the base of the statue tells the story of Phrasikleia:
+An inscription on the base of the statue tells the story of Phrasikleia:

 σεμα Φρασικλειας· | κορε κεκλεσομαι | αιει αντι γαμο | παρα θεον τουτο | λαχοσ᾿ ονομα

 This is the marker [sēma] of Phrasikleia.
 ‘Girl’ [korē] is what I will be called for all time to come.
 Instead of marriage, I have been fated by the gods to have this name.